jgmac1106/bloggingme/references.md

 Franklin, U. M. (2004).
 The real world of technology (Rev. ed).
 Toronto, Ont. : Berkeley, CA: House of Anansi Press ; Distributed in the United States by Publishers Group West.

 Helmond, A. (2015).
 The platformization of the Web: Making Web data platform ready.
 Social Media + Society, 1(2), 1–11. https://doi.org/10.1177/2056305115603080

+Hughes, T. P. (1987).
+The evolution of large technological systems.
+In W. E. Bijker, T. P. Hughes, & T. J. Pinch (Eds.), The social construction of technological systems: New directions in the sociology and history of technology (pp. 51–82).
+Cambridge, Mass.: MIT Press.

 Latour, B. (2004).
 Why Has Critique Run out of Steam?
 From Matters of Fact to Matters of Concern.
 Critical Inquiry, 30(2), 225–248. https://doi.org/10.1086/421123